cetio/mobster/README.md

 # Mobster

 > [!WARNING]
-> This is an educational tool, and I assume no legal liability in the event that it is misused.
+> This is an educational tool, and should only be used for educational purposes.
 >
-> By using Mobster you implicitly agree that, in the event a federal or local authority were to question you, you are to be hanged in the gallows.
+> **Piracy is illegal.**

 A tool for easily accessing and watching movies, shows, and more from various different providers modularly from the commandline.